-- (1) the constitutional documents of the Issuer; - (2) the audited consolidated financial statements of the Issuer as of 31 December 2019 and for the financial period from 22 March 2019 to 31 December 2019 together with the audit report prepared in connection therewith; - (3) the consolidated audited financial statements of the CGH Group in respect of the financial year ended 31 December 2020 and the consolidated audited financial statements of the CGH Group in respect of the financial year ended 31 December 2019, in each case together with the audit reports prepared in connection therewith; - (4) the most recently published unaudited interim financial statements (if any) of the Issuer; - (5) the Trust Deed; and - (6) a copy of these Listing Particulars.
+- (1) the constitutional documents of the Issuer; - (2) the audited consolidated financial statements of the Issuer as of 31 December 2019 and for the financial period from 22 March 2019 to 31 December 2019 together with the audit report prepared in connection therewith; - (3) the audited consolidated financial statements of the Issuer as of and for the financial year ended 31 December 2020 together with the audit report prepared in connection therewith; - (4) the audited consolidated financial statements of the CGH Group in respect of the financial year ended 31 December 2020 and the audited consolidated financial statements of the CGH Group in respect of the financial year ended 31 December 2019, in each case together with the audit reports prepared in connection therewith; - (5) the most recently published unaudited interim financial statements (if any) of the Issuer; - (6) the condensed consolidated interim financial statements of the CGH Group as of 30 June 2021 and for the six months ended 30 June 2021 (with comparative information), together with the review report prepared in connection therewith; - (7) the Green Finance Framework; - (8) the Trust Deed, and - (9) a copy of these Listing Particulars.

-In addition, these Listing Particulars will be available in electronic format on the website of Euronext Dublin (https://www.ise.ie/).
+In addition, these Listing Particulars will be available in electronic format on the website of Euronext Dublin (https://live.euronext.com/).